 Certification of Food Premises Fit-out

 Prior to the issue of any Occupation Certificate the food premises shall be inspected by an appropriately qualified person who shall certify that the premises, including the construction and installation of all equipment, fixtures, fittings and finishes therein, complies with the Food Act 2003, Food Regulation 2010, and Australian Standard AS 4674 “Design, construction and fit-out of food premises”.

+The food business shall be registered with Council under the provisions of the NSW Food Act 2003.
+Registration shall be completed prior to the business commencing trade.
+Registration can be completed on Council’s website.

 Public Roadways and Drainage Works Standards